SAND-Lab/MEA-NAP/docs/guide-for-new-users.rst

 Notes on selecting parameters for new users
 ------------------------------
 - The choice of parameters depends on your data and scientific question.
-Thus, it is helpful to use the validation plots in MEA-NAP to confirm which parameter choices are appropriate for your data (see <a href="https://analysis-pipeline.readthedocs.io/en/latest/meanap-methods.html">MEA-NAP methods</a> for more detail).
+Thus, it is helpful to use the validation plots in MEA-NAP to confirm which parameter choices are appropriate for your data (see MEA-NAP methods, https://analysis-pipeline.readthedocs.io/en/latest/meanap-methods.html, for more detail).
 - One strategy is to run MEA-NAP in steps to help you determine the choice of parameters.
 - First, we recommend identifying the spike detection parameters that have the best sensitivity and specificity for your data.
 For example, start with Step 1 with multiple threshold (e.g., 4, 5) and wavelets (bior1.5, bior1.3, db2) selected.
 Then stop MEA-NAP after Step 1B is completed.
 (If you have the Output Folder open in your file browser, you can see when MEA-NAP has started to add plots to Step 2, and you can hit the stop button on MATLAB).
 You can then look at the plots in Step 1B - Spike Detection checks.
 Spike Detection, particularly for multiple methods/parameters, is typically the longest step to run in MEA-NAP.
 For example, using a desktop computer (Intel i5-4570 CPU 3.20Ghz processor with 32 GB RAM running Windows 10 Pro), the spike detection for 2 thresholds and 3 wavelets on 10-minute-long recordings collected at 12.5kHz from 64-electrode MEAs took about 24 minutes per recording.
 - You will then be able to start MEA-NAP again using the previously spike detected data and choose the appropriate Spike Detection method/parameter for the downstream analysis (Step 2 - 5).